Hadlow: History

 His son Walter Barton May added a 153 ft high folly in 1835.
 The folly was damaged in the Great Storm of 1987.
-Being Grade 1 Listed and previously being included in the 1998 World Monuments Watch List of 100 Most Endangered Sites by the World Monuments Fund, the owner of the folly was issued with a Compulsory Purchase Order by Tonbridge and Malling Borough Council in July 2006.
+Being Grade I listed and previously being included in the 1998 World Monuments Watch List of 100 Most Endangered Sites by the World Monuments Fund, the owner of the folly was issued with a Compulsory Purchase Order by Tonbridge and Malling Borough Council in July 2006.

 The main village street is brick-paved and there are several old houses and two Tudor inns.
 Hadlow Pharmacy on The Square has a history which can be traced back to at least 1856.
 The River Bourne flows through the parish, and formerly powered a watermill in the village (Bourne mill), which has been the home of Carr & Westley since they moved from London during the blitz and two in Golden Green (Goldhill Mill and Pierce Mill).
 A set of Hopper huts from North Frith Farm has been dismantled and re-erected at the Museum of Kent Life, Sandling.

 The village's amateur dramatic society, Hadlow Amateur Dramatic Society (HADS), have been performing pantomimes and dramatic pieces to Hadlow for over 30 years.

 Churches

-The church is dedicated to St. Mary, and was first mentioned in 975, thus it celebrated 1000 years in 1975.
+The church is dedicated to St Mary, and was first mentioned in 975, thus it celebrated 1000 years in 1975.
 Hadlow was given to Eddeva in 1018, and parts of the church date to this time.
 The tower dates to the thirteenth century or earlier.
 The main door of the church has the date 1637 on it.
 This is often misread as 1037 due to most of the upper part of the first 6 being missing.
 The clock, by John Thwaites of Clerkenwell, dates from 1791.
 In the churchyard is a 19th-century memorial to the drowning locally of 30 hop-pickers.

 Other churches and chapels in Hadlow include a Baptist Chapel in Court Lane, which was built in 1830.
-The Catholic chapel on Maidstone Road is dedicated to St. Peter.
+The Catholic chapel on Maidstone Road is dedicated to St Peter.
 In Golden Green there was a Wesleyan chapel which opened in 1899 and closed in 1956.
 A tin tabernacle had been built in Golden Green by 1882, as of 2024, it remains standing.